Are you thinking of providing your child with a pair of hand0-me-down shoes? If you are, think twice!

 - Check the inner sole of the shoe to make sure it has not molded to the previous child’s foot.

-Don’t Forget About The Socks!
-Keep Your Kids’ Feet Healthy!
+Don’t Forget About the Importance of Socks – Keeping Kids’ Feet Healthy!

-I hope that after reading this post you will agree with me that hand-me-down shoes are definitely a big No-No when it comes to everyday footwear for your child.
-The child that wore it before had his or her own walking habits and WILL wear the inner and outsole of the shoe in a particular way.
+Hand-me-down shoes are definitely a big No-No when it comes to every day footwear for your child.
+The child that wore the shoe before had his or her own walking habits and WILL wear the inner and outsole of the shoe in a particular way.
 The shoe will lack support, and there are several health concerns involving bacteria and fungi that can be passed down with the shoe.

 Is your child currently wearing a hand-me-down shoe?
 Did you know about the negative impact this can have in your child’s feet?
 Have you passed down shoes before?
-Please share your thoughts and experiences below so we can all benefit from them!
+Please share your thoughts below so other parents can benefit from your experiences.